 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all children, all staff undertake training and development.
-Training is identified and planned for by the Deputy Headteacher, Headteacher and SENDCo.
+Training is identified and planned for by the Heads of School, Executive Headteacher and SENDCos.

 Training for all staff provided by outside agencies takes place each year based on the needs of the children on the SEND register.

-Teaching Assistants have structured performance management, which includes the review of their training needs.

 All new staff undertake induction and this includes a meeting with the SENDCo to explain the systems and structures in place around the school’s SEND provision and practice and to discuss the needs of individual children.
 All new staff are then expected to read this policy to support their induction training.

-The school’s SENDCo regularly attends the local authority SENDCo network meetings in order to keep up to date with local and national updates in SEND and disseminate to staff as appropriate.
+The schools’ SENDCos regularly attend the local authority SENDCo network meetings in order to keep up to date with local and national updates in SEND and disseminate to staff as appropriate.

 Storing and managing information

-Confidential files on each pupil are kept in a locked cabinet in the staff room.
-They are passed on to receiving schools when the child leaves Courthouse Junior School for secondary school or an in-year transfer.
+Confidential files on each pupil are kept in locked cabinets.
+They are passed on to receiving schools when the child leaves.
 Sensitive and personal data can be accessed by class teachers and, if the need arises, is sent electronically through the borough’s secure email system, in accordance with the Data Protection Act 2018.

-Reviewing the policy

-The SEND policy will be reviewed at least annually.

-Last Review: July 2020

-Next Review: July 2021